dsuryd/dotNetify-Elements/DevApp/server/Docs/Introduction.md

 ```
 [inset]
 <br/>
-The namespace __DotNetify.Elements__ provides attribute types for many of the _Elements_.
+The namespace __DotNetify.Elements__ provides attribute types for various _Elements_.
 Similarly, you can also specify validation attributes for the input Elements, i.e. required attribute, regular expression pattern, number min/max, date range, and even custom server-side validation.
 The example below uses a sub-component of _TextField_, an element that only accepts whole numbers:

 ```jsx
 const PrimeInput = _ => (
    <VMContext vm="PrimeInput">